noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 In hindsight, this is obvious and the case is well regarded as one of the most well known examples of racial bias, misarrange and overall failures of both the justice system, and the media's ability to remain unbiased and factual.
 However, just because this statement is objectively true, doesn't mean everyone agrees with it.

-Reasons That the representation and overall public opinion racial bias is still an issue
+Reasons That the representation needs to change

+To challenge existing racial stereotypes

-resources should exist to prevent people from forming negative racial stereotypes
+To prevent new stereotypes from forming

+To